cyanic-webdesign/cyanic-webdesign/README.md

 </div>

 ### Berry de Witte - Tech Lead Store - BComn
 Hi!
-I'm Berry, a passionate frontend developer and currently working as a tech lead for [Wehkamp](https://www.wehkamp.nl) which is one of the biggest e-commerce companies of the Netherlands.
+I'm Berry, a passionate lead frontend developer and currently working as a tech lead for [Wehkamp](https://www.wehkamp.nl) which is one of the biggest e-commerce companies of the Netherlands.
 With our team of excellent developers we're working on a high performant microsite and -service landscape.
 Satisfying the millions of Dutch customers with a fast and smooth user experience, that is what gives me the ultimate joy.

 Feel free to [connect](https://www.linkedin.com/in/berry-de-witte/) with me.
 If you are looking for a great job, please look at our [job offers](https://werkenbij.wehkamp.nl) and do check out our [techblog](https://medium.com/wehkamp-techblog)!